 Take a break and ban yourself

-A good way to take control is deciding to block, ban or bar yourself (also called self-exclusion) from places you know gambling is an issue for you.
+A good way to take control is deciding to block, ban or bar yourself (also called self-exclusion) from gambling.

 Self-exclusion can help if you want to cut down, have a break or quit for good.
-You choose where you don’t want to be.
+You choose the locations or websites you want to be banned from.
 Anyone can do it, and it’s free.

 How does it work?

 You choose the locations or websites that you know present risks for you – a venue, the section of a venue where there’s gambling (say, the gaming room), or an online betting service – and you say how long you want to opt out.
 It might be temporary or permanent.
 It’s your call.

 For casinos, clubs, pubs and the TAB

 You sign an agreement that sets out your obligations, including that you won’t be allowed to go into places you’ve specified.
 If you try to go in, staff will stop you from entering.

 In NSW, the minimum time you can self-exclude from casinos, clubs and pubs is 6 months.
 The minimum time you can self-exclude from TAB Agencies and their participating licensed venues is 12 months.

 When you fill out the self-exclusion agreement you’ll need to provide a:

 - copy of your photo ID (driver licence or passport)